benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

 At first I thought it was weird how the variables bound (and assigned) in a `case` block outlive the entire `match` block.
 But as shown in the above, it makes sense -- you'll often want to use the variables in the code below the `match`.

 Is the `match` version clearer?
 It's less noisy, but I like the explicitness of the `isinstance()` calls.
-In addition, the empty parens in the various cases are a bit weird -- they look unnecessary without position arguments or attributes, but without them you'd be binding new variables `str` or `dict`.
+In addition, the empty parentheses in the various cases are a bit weird -- they look unnecessary without position arguments or attributes, but without them you'd be binding new variables `str` or `dict`.

-Here's another example from the same codebase, from code I'm [working on](https://github.com/canonical/operator/blob/da244446532d8c98323c6af96e2901b539c5579f/ops/pebble.py#L1647-L1663) now:
+Here's another example from the same code base, from code I'm [working on](https://github.com/canonical/operator/blob/da244446532d8c98323c6af96e2901b539c5579f/ops/pebble.py#L1647-L1663) now:

 ```python
 def exec(command, stdin=None, encoding='utf-8', ...):